amannx26/sport-balls-detection/README.md

  ![image](https://github.com/amannx26/sport-balls-detection/assets/173274284/2722b084-c10a-43df-88f1-f0d0e13d247e)
  While it's running, you can stop it anytime with Ctrl+C. You can also restart training later using the --resume and --epoch-start flags, allowing you to test the model without waiting for training to finish.

- Additional Information:
+    (Additional Information:

     Run python3 train.py --help for details on available options, including different networks you can experiment with using the --arch flag.

     If you haven't adjusted memory settings and encounter out-of-memory errors, you can enable overcommitting memory by running this command in your terminal: echo 1 | sudo tee /proc/sys/vm/overcommit_memory
- This allows your system to allocate more memory for tasks, potentially resolving memory-related issues during execution.
+    This allows your system to allocate more memory for tasks, potentially resolving memory-related issues during execution.)

-  12.Make sure you are in the docker container and in jetson-inference/python/training/classification
+  12. Make sure you are in the docker container and in jetson-inference/python/training/classification

-  13.Run the onnx export script:
+  13. Run the onnx export script:

      python3 onnx_export.py --model-dir=models/sportballs

-  14.Look in the jetson-inference/python/training/classification/models/sportballs folder to see if there is a new model called resnet18.onnx there.
+  14. Look in the jetson-inference/python/training/classification/models/sportballs folder to see if there is a new model called resnet18.onnx there.
   That is your re-trained model!
   ![image](https://github.com/amannx26/sport-balls-detection/assets/173274284/ec2f40dd-eb21-42a9-9761-94c146b32709)